-The Annual Governance Statement 2022/23 covers the financial year 2022/23 and plans for the financial year 2023/24 and reflects the position up to 5 December 2024.
+The draft Annual Governance Statement 2023/24 covers the financial year 2023/24 and plans for the financial year 2024/25 and reflects the position up to 31 May 2024.

 2. SCOPE OF RESPONSIBILITIES

 The Chief Constable is responsible for ensuring that the Constabulary's business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for and used economically, efficiently, and effectively.